DocHatty14/associative-dreaming-mcp-server/README.md

 | "Avoid tangents" | The tangent IS the insight |

 **Associative Dreaming** gives your AI permission to wander.
 Productively.
 With guardrails that ensure the wandering leads somewhere useful.

-### The Rhizomatic Dream Graph

-Under the hood, the server maintains a **concept graph** that grows with each tool call:
-- Nodes are concepts (anchors, destinations, bridges, discoveries)
-- Edges are typed relationships (METAPHOR_FOR, CONTRASTS_WITH, REMINDS_OF, SYNTHESIZED_FROM, etc.)
-- Clusters form naturally as related concepts accumulate
-- Bridge nodes connect disparate clusters
-- Structural holes reveal unexplored territory

-This isn't just logging—it's a **map of the creative exploration** that can be queried, visualized, and built upon.

 ---